sweetheartdraws/sweetheart.github.io/tutorial.md

 # Pawn commands
 Assuming you want to join the colony these commands are what will be most useful to you.
 You can only have a single pawn at a time.
 Here is a list of commands that will be helpful to you.

+to start off with the first command yopu should type is:
+c!joinqueue
+to join the name queue for the ability to have your name selected for any new pawns that randomly join

+if you want to just vist the colony for 24 hours without joining type:
+c$visitcolony
+this will send a trader for 24 hours with a few items to trade. it costs 300 to do this command

 ### NOTE:
 these following commands use the "c$" prefix and cost money
 ### Example: